 and vital signs indicated on monitors.
 This music can bring comfort to people dealing with a variety of illnesses.
 It can also journey with the person in hospice care, or those who feel isolated due to a health change, to surround them with peace, presence and love.

 The first church organ heard in Lynchburg was installed in St. Paul’s in 1826.
-Today St. Paul’s has two pipe organs: a large gallery organ used for Sunday morning services and a small chancel organ used to accompany the Choristers and for Celtic Evensongs and other services and concerts.
+Today St. Paul’s has two pipe organs: a neo-baroque gallery organ used for Sunday morning services and a small portativ organ in the Chancel used to accompany the Choristers and for Celtic Evensongs and other services and concerts.

-The gallery organ is a 1972 three-manual Schantz pipe organ, consisting of 41 ranks, totaling 2,239 pipes.
+The gallery organ, the fourth organ in the current church building, was built in 1972 by the Schantz Organ Company of Orville, Ohio.
+The instrument consists of 41 ranks across three manuals and pedal, totaling 2,239 pipes.
 The chancel organ, a 2010 Bennett and Giutarri tracker continuo organ, is patterned on a 17th-century kisten (box or chest) organ by Manderscheidt of Nüremberg, Germany, and consists of three ranks of wooden pipes.